-The government must fully implement all provisions of the ARCSS and UNSC Resolution 2304 and fully cooperate with the High-Level Revitalization Forum.
-The government, SPLA, SPLA-IO and affiliated militias must ensure that UNMISS is able to move freely and without threats to its personnel.
-The inviolability of UN compounds must be respected.
+The government must fully implement all provisions of the ARCSS and UNSC Resolution 2304 and fully cooperate with the 24 December 2017 agreement.
+The government, SPLA, SPLA-IO and all affiliated militias must ensure that UNMISS is able to move freely and without threats to its personnel.
 UNMISS must be enabled to fully implement its mandate, especially regarding providing protection to vulnerable civilians.

-The UNSC and IGAD should immediately impose an arms embargo on South Sudan and expand targeted sanctions against senior military officers and politicians deemed to be exacerbating or profiting from the ongoing conflict.
+In support of the High-Level Revitalization Forum, the UNSC and IGAD should immediately impose an arms embargo on South Sudan.
+The UNSC should also expand targeted sanctions against all senior military officers and politicians implicated in atrocities and/or violating the agreed cessation of hostilities.

-The AU and the government should expeditiously establish the Hybrid Court in accordance with the 26 July roadmap and ensure it has the resources to investigate and prosecute individuals responsible for mass atrocities committed since December

-2013.
-The government, AU and international community must hold those responsible for past atrocities in South Sudan accountable, regardless of their affiliation or position.
+The AU and the government should expeditiously establish the Hybrid Court and ensure it has the resources to investigate and prosecute individuals responsible for mass atrocities committed since December 2013.
+The government, AU and IGAD must hold those responsible for past atrocities in South Sudan accountable, regardless of their affiliation or position.